15 Apr 2019

 Ingram, D.L.
 (University of Kentucky), Hall, C.R.
-(Texas A&M University), Knight, J. (University of Kentucky)
+(Texas A&M University), and J. Knight (University of Kentucky)

 Understanding carbon footprint (CF) and the underlying science is important to minimizing the negative impacts of new product development and assessing positive or negative cradle-to-grave life-cycle impacts.
 Life cycle assessment was used to characterize representative production models of field-grown and container-grown landscape plants.
 The dominant contributor to CF and variable costs of field-grown trees is equipment use, the majority of which is at harvest.
 Plastics, energy use for irrigation, and fertilization are the major contributor to CF of container-grown plants.
 Greenhouse heating can also be impactful on the CF of plants depending on the location of the greenhouse and the length and season(s) of production.
 Knowing the input products and activities that contribute most toward CF and costs allows nursery and greenhouse managers to consider protocol modifications that are most impactful on profit potential and environmental impact.

 Consumer Perceptions, Attitudes, and Purchase Behavior with Landscape Plants During Real and Perceived Drought Periods

 Knuth, M. (Texas A&M University), Behe, B.K.
 (Michigan State University), Hall, C.R.
 (Texas A&M University), Fernandez, R.T. and P.T.
 Huddleston (Michigan State University)